 Little is 2 years old and Littlest is 2 months, and both are the sickest they’ve ever been.
 Christmas Day it started, Little had a cough and sore throat.
 By that night he was throwing up and running a mild fever.

 By night two he could hardly breath from all the congestion and Littlest was headed full swing down the same flu path.
-It’s 6am as I write this on day three, and I’m here to share how we are coping with this plague flu.
+It’s 6am as I write this on day three, and I’m here to share how we are coping with this plague-like URI.

 1. Put a Humidifier in their room

 At the first sign of congestion, my husband busts out the humidifier.
 We have the Vicks Deluxe Ultrasonic Humidifier.
 We live in Calgary Alberta, where the air is notoriously dry and this humidifier does a great job in our kids bedroom.

 Be sure to only use distilled water in your humidifer, because tapwater contains hard minerals that build up inside your machine.
 We buy a bottle of distilled water from the pharmacy whenever we know we need to run our humidifier and keep the jug next to it on the shelf.
 Also, prefold diaper use #3255: makes a great drip catcher for middle of the night refills if needed!

 The most beneficial aspect of this classic flu remedy is that it works for all ages!
 Simply place the humidifier in the bedroom of whomever is sick and it does its job overnight.
 It is especially helpful with newborns and babies, who are limited in what they can take in forms of medicine.